8bitUHM/uhm-custodian-manager/README.md

 Node is also needed for this project.
 Download and install node from [here](https://nodejs.org/en/download) if it is not installed.

-Should have [**Docker Desktop**](https://www.docker.com/get-started/) installed.
+Should have Docker Desktop installed.
+Download and install docker desktop [here](https://www.docker.com/get-started/).
 If you are unsure what docker desktop is, please refer to [Section 4-6 of Infrastructure & DevOps](https://8bithawaii.org/learning/lessons/infrastructure-devops).

 1. **Clone the repository**
    ```bash